kakyoism/kakyoism.github.io/source/_posts/Build-a-GNU-Autotools-based-project-for-iOS-Part-1.md

 ## Conclusions

 Autotools try to hide away compiler and OS details behind the magic `configure` command and its obscure options.
 In the Desktop era, the dirty work was done so well that all I needed was following the default trilogy steps.
-It's only when I get down to the biz myself that I realize what it takes to support a new platform.
+It's only until I get down to the dirty biz myself that I realize how much it takes to support a new platform.
 Although the new build systems like CMakes improve the cross-platform build environment,  the mobile devs inevitably bump into dinosaur autotools-based codebases, rigged with traps.
 Patience in research is the only cure, IMHO.

 In Part 2 (schedule TBD), I'll build a Framework for iOS using autotools.